-- Cover your hair with the plastic shower cap and secure with a headband.
+- Cover your hair with the plastic shower cap and secure it with a headband.
 Let it dry overnight.
-The water, moisturizer and body heat will help to condition and moisturize your hair overnight.
+The water, moisturizer, and body heat will help to condition and moisturize your hair overnight.

 @TheGlovedNatural shares a step by step tutorial on how to use the baggy method to moisturize your natural hair: